 What are some ways of obtaining a random sample?
 Suppose we are interested in the distribution of body length for insects of a given species, say in a particular forest.
 This defines the statistical population of interest.
 One way to obtain a random sample would be to number all the insects, and then write the numbers on pieces of paper and place them in a hat.
 After mixing the pieces, one would draw n numbers from the hat (without peeking) and collect only those insects corresponding to these numbers.
-Although impractical, because of difficulties in locating and numbering individual insects, this method would in fact yield a random sample of the insect population.
-Each member of the insect population would have an equal probability of being selected from the hat, and the observations would also be independent.
-This method of sampling is more useful for statistical populations were the number of elements or members is relatively small and can be individually identified, as in surveys of human populations (Thompson 2002).
+This method of sampling would yield a random sample, because each individual would have an equal probability of being selected, and the observations would also be independent.
+For many insect species this method would be impractical, however, because they can be difficult to find and number.
+It would be more useful for statistical populations where the number of elements is known and they can be uniquely identified, as in surveys of human populations (Thompson 2002).